Trade with soil and fertiliser

 At the border

-When the machine arrives at the border, you shall notify the Swedish Customs and state the ID number from Traces NT.
+When the machine arrives at the border, you shall notify the Swedish Customs and state the ID number from Traces.
 You shall also provide the original phytosanitary certificate to the Swedish Customs.
 The Swedish Board of Agriculture will check the phytosanitary certificate, and in some cases, we will also inspect the machine itself.
 Checks are carried out on business days between 8 a.m. and 3.30 p.m.
 If the consignment is approved, your machine will then be allowed to cross the border.

 You will need to pay a fee for the check, depending on the weight of the machine.